ArcherDotBuild/NodeJS-v2/README.md

 #### For everyone else

-versions of Node.js at once and switch when you need.
+versions of NodeJS at once and switch when you need.
 Also, NVM installs NodeJS in a folder that will not have permission errors that you would otherwise run into with the official installer.

 https://github.com/nvm-sh/nvm